Thgiliwt/Final-Project---Lending-Club/README.md

-# Project3
+# Final Project
-This is a final project from Monash Uni Data Analystics Boot Camp
+This is a final project from Monash Uni Data Analystics Boot Camp.